Medicare in Maine

 Find affordable Medicare plans in Maine

 The number of Maine residents enrolled in Medicare continues to grow.
-According to data from the Centers for Medicare & Medicaid Services (CMS), 317,680 beneficiaries were enrolled in Original Medicare (Part A and Part B), Medicare Advantage (Part C) or the Medicare prescription drug benefit (Part D).
+According to data from the Centers for Medicare & Medicaid Services (CMS), 325,656 beneficiaries were enrolled in Original Medicare (Part A and Part B), Medicare Advantage and other Health plans in 2018.

 Whether you’re a Maine resident who is new to Medicare or a caregiver researching information for a loved one, you’ll find plenty of tools and resources to help you understand your different health coverage options.